neural-data-science/NESC_3505_textbook/EEG/mne_org.md

     np.array()

 In other words, you can't just type `array` because Python needs to know what package that function is part of.
-With MNE submodules, you often will need to use a chain of `module.submodule.function` specifications, such as `mne.io.read_raw_brainvision()` to import a data file saved in the BrainVision format.
+With MNE submodules, you often will need to use a chain of `module.submodule.function` specifications, such as

+    import mne
+    mne.io.read_raw_brainvision()

+to import a data file saved in the BrainVision format.